rsheldiii/KeyV2/README.md

 (no face courtesy of [this thing](https://www.thingiverse.com/thing:519727/))

 Artisan support also supports _subtracting_ children by doing `key(inset=true) { ... }`, which is super helpful if you want to make keycaps with legends that are not text.
 The children will be placed just above the middle of the dish as per usual; you will need to translate them downwards (`ex translate([0,0,-1])`) to get them to 'dig in' to the top of the key.

+## Tips and tricks

+Looking for information or something specific? you could try checking out the [tips and tricks](TIPS_AND_TRICKS.md) section.

 ## What if I want to get _really_ technical?